d-holguin/async-ratatui/README.md

 # Async [Ratatui](https://github.com/ratatui/ratatui) Event Loop with  [Immediate Mode Rendering](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)) in Rust
-This is a personal learning project demonstrating how to set up an async render loop with immediate-mode rendering in the terminal with [Ratatui](https://github.com/ratatui/ratatui) and Rust.
+This is a personal learning exercise, demonstrating how to set up an async render loop with immediate-mode rendering in the terminal with [Ratatui](https://github.com/ratatui/ratatui) and Rust.

-This uses [event handling](https://ratatui.rs/concepts/application-patterns/the-elm-architecture/) similar to [**The Elm Architecture (TEA)**](https://guide.elm-lang.org/architecture/) to asynchronously handle various events, such as mouse clicks, keyboard input, and rendering frames in an immediate-mode GUI.
+It employs [The Elm Architecture (TEA)](https://guide.elm-lang.org/architecture/) for event handling, asynchronously handling mouse clicks, keyboard input, and rendering frames in an immediate-mode GUI.

+## Immediate Mode GUI
+The UI follows an [**immediate-mode GUI**](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)) approach.
+The `frame_interval` ensures that the UI is updated at a rate defined by `frame_rate` (e.g., 30 frames per second).
+This guarantees smooth rendering but means that the application continuously redraws the UI, even when no changes have occurred.

+If you want to optimize this, you could modify the application to render only when the state changes (e.g., after user input or specific events).
+This could be done by returning an `UpdateCommand::Render` only when a meaningful change occurs, and rendering based on that signal.

+While this optimization is relatively easy to implement, it adds complexity that is often unnecessary for terminal UIs.
+You'd need to handle edge cases, like throttling render events if too many state changes happen in a short time.
+For example, if frequent updates occur (like a constant stream of inputs), you might need to limit the number of renders in a given time frame to prevent starvation of other tasks.
+In most cases, the immediate-mode approach strikes a good balance between simplicity and responsiveness, without the need for this extra complexity.

 ![example](example.gif)